-How often did the board and each of the standing committees meet during 2020?
+How often did the board and each of the standing committees meet during 2021?

-During 2020:
+During 2021:

-- directors met, as a board, seven times, - the audit and finance committee met six times, - the nominating and governance committee met four times, and - the compensation committee met seven times.
+- directors met, as a board, five times; - the audit and finance committee met six times; - the nominating and governance committee met four times; and - the compensation committee met seven times.

-Every board member attended all of the meetings of the board in 2020.
-None of the standing committee members in 2020 attended less than 75% of the committee meetings of any committee in which he or she was a member.
+Every board member attended all of the meetings of the board in 2021.
+All of the standing committee members in 2021 attended 100% of the committee meetings of any committee in which he or she was a member.